 But, what meditation really is?
-Meditation is translation to sanskrit word Dhyana and it means practice, in which mind is focused into one target.
-Meditation is method which is used for finding physical and emotional peace and balance.
+Meditation is translation to Sanskrit word Dhyana and it means practice, in which mind is focused into one target.
+Meditation is a method which is used for finding physical and emotional peace and balance.
 Meditation is quieting mind and senses.
-And believe it or not daily meditation practice can actually improve your health and overall well-being.
+And believe it or not, daily meditation practice can actually improve your health and overall well-being.
 And once this is mastered, we can find our true selves.

-> Benefits of meditation
+Benefits of meditation

 - Reduces harmful reactions to stress in our bodies

 - Reduces mood swings

 Pretty amazing, right?
 Meditation teaches us self-knowledge and it helps us understand our thoughts and behavior better.
 By noticing this we are more positive to ourselves and the world around us and it leads us into a better balance between our bodies and minds.